uc-cdis/indexd/README.md

 This feature can be set up on a per Data Commons basis for any buckets of interest.
 The buckets do not have to be owned by the commons, but permissions to read the bucket objects and permissions for SNS or PubSub are necessary.

 For existing data in buckets, the SNS or PubSub notifications may be simulated such that the indexing functions are started for each object in the bucket.
 This is useful because only a single code path is necessary for indexing the contents of an object.

+We have a solution for AWS discussed in the ["Blank Record Creation in Indexd" Section](#blank-record-creation-in-indexd).

 ## Indexd REST API for Record Creation